>99% pure tubulin protein conjugated with a far red fluorescent dye.

 Labeled Tubulin-Cy5 is generated by reacting Cy5 mono-reactive NHS ester with >99% pure tubulin protein, thereby covalently linking the dye to random tubulin surface lysines.
-Polymerization competency is maintained during the labeling process by reacting the tubulin protein with the dye in its polymerized form and subjecting it to a final polymerization/depolymerization cycle.
+Polymerization competency is maintained during the labeling process by reacting the dye with polymerized microtubules and subjecting the tubulin protein to a final polymerization/depolymerization cycle.
 The final labeled tubulin protein displays maximum absorption at 280 nm and 649 nm, and a labeling stoichiometry ([dye]/[tubulin]) of ~1.5 as determined by spectroscopic analysis (Figure 1).
 Specific labeling stoichiometries are indicated on the product label.
 Labeled Tubulin-Cy5 is commonly visualized with a Cy5 filter set with maximum excitation/emission wavelengths of 649/670 nm (see images above).
 The product is cryopreserved at 20 mg/ml in 50 mM K-Glutamate and 0.5 mM MgCl2 (pH=7.0).

 Activity and Applications

-Labeled Tubulin-Cy5 will polymerize into microtubules when supplemented with guanosine-5'-triphosphate (GTP), warmed to 37˚C, and kept above its critical concentration.
+Labeled Tubulin-Cy5 will polymerize into microtubules when supplemented with guanosine-5′-triphosphate (GTP), warmed to 37˚C, and kept above its critical concentration.
 Polymerization activity is detectable in a variety of experimental systems including fluorescence microscopy assays, turbidity assays, and GTPase assays.
-Labeled tubulin protein is suitable for use in a variety of fluorescent experimental applications including live cell injection, and can be combined with unlabeled tubulin protein in generating fluorescent microtubules in vitro.
-Cycled Tubulin™ (Cat.
-No. 032005) is highly recommended as the unlabeled tubulin protein source in order to minimize tubulin heterogeneity, as labeled tubulin reagents are derived directly from Cycled Tubulin™.
+Labeled tubulin protein is suitable for use in a variety of fluorescent experimental applications including live cell injection, and can be combined with unlabeled tubulin protein (Cycled Tubulin™ highly recommended; Cat.
+No. 032005) in generating fluorescent microtubules in vitro.
 Visit our protocols page for common microtubule polymerization protocols, including the generation of short, rigid microtubules stabilized by GMPCPP or long, flexible microtubules stabilized by taxol.